mongodb-labs/full-stack-fastapi-mongodb/docs/getting-started.md

 ### Setting up a Mongo Connection

-A Mongo connection can be set up one of two ways: At the cookiecutter generation step, provide the `mongo_host`, `mongo_user`, `mongo_password`, and `mongo_database` to inform the generator on how to connect to an Atlas cloud instance.
+A Mongo connection can be set up one of two ways: At the cookiecutter generation step, provide the `mongodb_uri`, and `mongo_database` to inform the generator on how to connect to an Atlas cloud instance.
 Additionally, in the generated file, you can manually set the .env.MONGO_DATABASE_URI and it will connect to the Atlas cluster made locally.

 Additionally, developers could configure a local mongo instance, but it would either have to be spun up in docker, or generated separately and also allow for non-localhost connections to be made.